- Animal Services

 - City Clerk

-The City Clerk is elected at large to a four-year term.
-The City Clerk is custodian of all public documents for the City of San Bernardino.
-In addition to this, the City Clerk's Office is responsible for the City's Business Registration Division, the Record and Information Management Program, (RIM), all City elections.
-The City Clerk serves as the filing officer for all Campaign Statements and Statements of Economic Interest and is responsible for the preparation and distribution of Common Council agendas and minutes.
+The City Clerk is the custodian of all public documents for the City of San Bernardino.
+The City Clerk's Office is responsible for the Record and Information Management Program (RIM), processing public records requests, and administering all City elections.
+The City Clerk serves as the filing officer for all Campaign Statements and Statements of Economic Interest.
+In addition, the City Clerk also manages the preparation and distribution of City Council agendas and minutes and oversees the Passport Acceptance Facility at the City.

 - City Manager's Office

-Community Development is responsible for administration of the City's regulatory functions relating to proposed and existing development.
+Community & Economic Development is responsible for administration of the City's regulatory functions relating to proposed and existing development.
 The Department consists of the following divisions: Planning, Code Enforcement, Community Development, and Inspection Services.

 - City Council